A Gentleman of Leisure (1923 film)

 Advertisement from Exhibitor's Trade Review when Wallace Reid was still listed to star.
 Eventually, Jack Holt played the title role, replacing Reid, with Joseph Henabery replacing Wallace Worsley as director.

-A Gentleman of Leisure is a lost 1923 American silent comedy film produced by Famous Players–Lasky and distributed by Paramount Pictures.
+A Gentleman of Leisure is a 1923 American silent comedy film produced by Famous Players–Lasky and distributed by Paramount Pictures.
 It was directed by Joseph Henabery and stars Jack Holt.
 The film is based on the 1910 novel A Gentleman of Leisure by P. G. Wodehouse.
 It was adapted into a play by Wodehouse and John Stapleton.
 It is also a remake of the 1915 film A Gentleman of Leisure.